 Katelyn Roth, who lives in the United States and advised me that she will be participating in an upcoming conference in her community on human trafficking and the sex trade.
 She will bring us highlights of those conversations as well as her understanding of the psychology of female sex workers.

 Neelma Tashfeen will give us an insight into the lives of prostitutes in her country of Pakistan.
-Her posts will be presented in narrative form with representatives of the various “categories” of sex workers telling their stories.
+Her posts will be presented in narrative form with representatives of the various “categories” of sex workers telling their stories, from the kinds who work on sex phone lines similar to https://www.live121chat.com/teen-phone-sex to those more “out there”, so to speak.
 Pakistan has a very entrenched class system, so Neelma will tell the stories of these women from each class, starting with the lowest.